DaweiTao/mongodb-query-optimizer-evaluation-tool/final-report/visalize-overhead.md

 [More on this](https://jira.mongodb.org/browse/SERVER-36393)

-In general, from version 3.6, we can also able control the maximum number of query plans for contained $or queries.
+In general, from version 3.6, we can control the maximum number of query plans for contained $or queries.
 The way of doing this is setting the parameter `internalQueryEnumerationMaxOrSolutions` during startup and **runtime**.